seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 I praised her as I rated her: so do I my stone.

 **IACHIMO**
-Either your unparagoned mistress is dead, or she’s
+Either your unparagoned mistress is dead, or she's
 outprized by a trifle.

 **POSTHUMUS LEONATUS**